 Tips on Reducing/Eliminating Xenoestrogen Exposure

 - Choose organic and high quality meats.
-Avoid commercially-raised meats, commercial dairy products, and products that contain bovine growth hormone
+Avoid commercial meats, dairy, and products that contain bovine growth hormone

 - Drink and shower in only filtered water.
 Use reverse-osmosis filtered water or filter your own water